New College

 This information is provided to ensure that you are fully aware of and consider very carefully the likely living costs associated with your chosen course of study at Oxford.

 The figures provided are for information only.
 In addition to reviewing the information on this page, you should fully consider and research your personal likely living costs.
-The University is very much aware of the impacts of the rising costs of living on the student community and has put in place provision to assist students.
-More information can be found at Financial advice and support in 2023/24.
+The University is aware of the ongoing cost of living pressures across the student community and has provision in place to assist students.
+More information can be found at Financial advice and support in 2024/25.

 How are these likely living costs calculated?